Chukak/hash-table/readme.md

 ### How to use
 #### Create table
 Create a table with a static size.
 Create the `Table` class.
-Pass the size as first parameter.
+Pass the size as the first parameter.
 ```python
 table = Table(size);
 ```

 #### Insert items
 Call the `insert` method from the `Table` class.
 Returns `True` if the deletion is successful otherwise `False`.
-Pass the name of the key as first parameter, the value as second.
+Pass the name of the key as the first parameter, the value as the second.
 ```python
 result = table.insert("key1", 45)
 print(result) #True
 ```

 #### Change value
-Call `get` method from the `Table` class with the name of the key, if you want to change the value by key.
+Call `insert` method from the `Table` class with the name of the key, if you want to change the value by key.
+Pass the name of the key as the first parameter, the value as the second.
 ```python
 table.insert("key2", 45)
 print(table.get("key2")) # 45